stac-extensions/mlm/README.md

 such as Pickle (`.pt`), [TorchScript][pytorch-jit-script], or [PyTorch Ahead-of-Time Compilation][pytorch-aot-inductor] (`.pt2`) approach.
-Since they all refer to the same ML framework, the [Model Artifact Media-Type](#model-artifact-media-type) can be insufficient in this case to detect which strategy should be used with.
+Since they all refer to the same ML framework, the [Model Artifact Media-Type](#model-artifact-media-type) can be insufficient in this case to detect which strategy should be used to employ the model definition.

 Following are some proposed *Artifact Type* values for corresponding approaches, but other names are permitted as well.
 Note that the names are selected using the framework-specific definitions to help